lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   Domain  Domain separator value for binding the signature to the
           Composite ML-DSA OID.
 Additionally, the composite Domain is passed into the underlying ML-DSA primitive as the ctx.
-          Domain values are defined in the "Domain Separators" section below.
+          Domain values are defined in the "Domain Separator Values" section below.

   HashOID The DER Encoding of the Object Identifier of the